Q1. What is the definition of a UAS? Is it different from a drone?

 Q16.
 Do homemade drones need to be registered?

-A. Yes, if they fall within the weight criteria.
+A. Yes, if they fall within the weight and usage criteria.

 Q17.
 Will the requirement apply to UAS that I owned and operated before the registration process existed?